Martha's Vineyard Kombucha by Kulture Club MV

-It's normal to see floating bits of brownish, beige, or clear SCOBY culture and yeast sediment starting to form in bottled raw kombucha.
+It's normal to see floating bits of brownish, beige, clear, or naturally colored SCOBY culture and yeast sediment starting to form in bottled raw kombucha.
 This is a sign it is alive, and they won't hurt you.
 If you are concerned about them, use a fine mesh strainer when you pour kombucha from the bottle into a glass.
 They do not significantly add to the nutritive value or flavor.
 I don't notice much difference either way, so I drink it down or leave it at the bottom, whatever I feel like doing at the time.
 I figure the more probiotics the better for my guts.
 For kombucha drinkers who purchase half gallon growlers, or if you have a bottle kicking around your refrigerator that is less than half full, I’ve found swirling in the yeast helps create more carbonation for the remaining kombucha.

 - Cold brewed organic loose leaf tea